/user/kayd @ devops :~$ cat bash-error-handling-bulletproof-scripts.md

 Advanced Bash Error Handling with Trap and Signals

-I’ve developed this pattern for comprehensive signal handling:
+Here’s a pattern for thorough signal handling:

 #!/bin/bash